 Seven (7) players max will play in the field, with a minimum starting team of 5 (2 of each gender) in the field at all times.
+Teams may have a maximum of 10 players on their roster.
 All players on the roster will bat in the lineup, and every player must field at some point in the game.
 Substitutions are allowed in the outfield in-between innings.
 Teams with 7 fielders, must have one fielder play catcher at all times, otherwise the ump may substitute as a ball returner only.

 · Bats, balls, and bases will be provided by CYAS.
 Teams must use the equipment that is provided.
 No outside bats/ balls are permitted.

 · All players must wear non-marking tennis shoes.
 Any player wearing shoes other than non-marking tennis shoes will be asked to play bare foot (at their own risk of injury).

 · Fielders may NOT use baseball/softball gloves in the outfield.
 They can use batting gloves only when batting.
 Hats may be worn but may NOT be used to catch the ball.

 GAME TIME AND MERCY RULES

 · Each game has a 50-minute or 9-inning limit.
 Any inning started before 50-mins on the game clock will be completed and no new innings will begin after.
 In tournament play there is no time-limit to the game.
 Teams will play a full 9-innings.

 · A game will end in a tie if the score is tied after 9 innings or if the time limit has ended; unless it is a tournament game then it will go into extra-innings.

 · There is a seven (7) run limit per team per inning